 Meaning and History

-Fred Seibert left the animation studio in 2020, but the ex-directors creativity has been reflected in every aspect of its work, from product concepts to visual identity.
+Fred Seibert left the animation studio in 2020, but the ex-directors creativity has been reflected in every aspect of their work, from product concepts to visual identity.
 At the same time, an important part of the brand identity is the logo with the image of the robot’s head.
 The original character’s name is Fredbot, which stands for “Frederator” and “bot.”
-But the emblem featuring the iconic mascot only appeared in 2010, and before it, there were several wordmarks with different designs.
+However, the emblem featuring the iconic mascot only appeared in 2010, and before it, there were several wordmarks with different designs.

 What is Frederator Studios?